Dovalich/dprintf/README.md

-# dprintf
+# dprintf_lib
-A mini version of dprintf.
+A small library of functions coded from libc functions coded from scratch along with a mini version of dprintf.

-Supports %d, %i, %u, %s, %c, %p, %x, %X conversions along with the  ( .   , 0  ,  -   ,  * ) flags. (dot, zero, minus, wildcard).
+The dprintf supports %d, %i, %u, %s, %c, %p, %x, %X conversions along with the  ( .   , 0  ,  -   ,  * ) flags. (dot, zero, minus, wildcard).

 ## Man dprintf